-The recent media attention to claims of sexual harassment has highlighted the duty of employers to prevent and resolve harassment claims in the workplace.
-Employers should be prepared to properly handle workplace harassment claims.
-These claims include not only sexual harassment, but harassment based on race, national origin, age, disability and any other status protected by law.
+In the wake of the #MeToo Movement and as again recently seen in media headlines, sexual harassment continues to be a prevalent problem in today’s culture, and no employer is immune from the duty to prevent and resolve harassment claims in the workplace.
+These claims include not only sexual harassment, but harassment based on race, national origin, age, disability, and any other status protected by law.
+However, with this duty comes an opportunity for employers to create open communication about sexual harassment and clearly define the boundaries of acceptable workplace conduct.
 The purpose of this article is to provide guidance on how to recognize and investigate a claim of workplace harassment.

 Duty to Investigate.
 Once a harassment complaint arises, an employer has the affirmative duty to investigate.
 This duty arises whether the complaint is made formally pursuant to an established grievance procedure or harassment policy or made in some informal manner.
 The employer's duty to investigate a complaint of harassment was highlighted in two Supreme Court decisions.
 In Burlington Industries.
 Inc. v.
 Ellerth, the court stated that the "[e]mployer is negligent with respect to sexual harassment if it knew or should have known about the conduct and failed to stop it".
 In Faragher v.
 City of Boca Raton, the court added that an employer can avoid or minimize liability for actionable harassment by investigating and taking prompt remedial action to end the harassment.